tawasta/e-commerce/website_sale_billing_address/README.rst

 Website sale billing address
 ============================

-* This Odoo module extends the default website sale functionality to include custom fields and manage billing address requirements during checkout.
-It adds new fields for invoice email, VAT, and invoice transmit method, which are dynamically displayed or hidden based on the user's selection.
-The module ensures that these custom fields are correctly saved to the sales order's partner invoice address, providing a seamless and customizable checkout experience.
+* This Odoo module extends the standard website sale checkout flow by enabling support for a separate billing address and invoice-specific fields.
+It provides custom logic and dynamic behavior for fields such as company registry number (VAT), invoice transmit method, invoice email, and e-invoice operator details.

+The fields are shown or hidden depending on the selected transmit method (e.g. email, post, e-invoice), and validated accordingly.
+Valid data is written to the sales order's invoice partner only when the form passes all validation checks.

+Key features:

+- Billing address mode in checkout with dedicated fields
+- Company registry/VAT validation during checkout
+- Dynamic visibility and required logic for transmit method–specific fields
+- Prevents overwriting billing partner if there are form validation errors
+- Integration with modules like `website_sale_invoice_transmit_method` and `website_sale_company_email`

 Configuration
 =============